ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

-# Premessa iniziale
+# A warning

--   Ci vorrà un bel po' prima di essere in grado di produrre immagini fotorealistiche!
-(Non volevate mica finire il corso in quindici giorni, no?!?)
+-   It will take some time before you can produce photorealistic images (You didn’t want to end this course in two weeks, did you?!?)

--   La ragione è che ci serve molta “infrastruttura” prima di poter affrontare direttamente la soluzione dell'equazione del rendering
+-   The problem is that we need a lot of infrastructure before we can solve the rendering equation

--   La generazione della prima immagine sarà un “[triangolo nero](https://rampantgames.com/blog/?p=7745)”, come si dice nel gergo informatico.
+-   Our first image will be a so-called [black triangle](https://rampantgames.com/blog/?p=7745), to use a well-known meme.

-# Gestione dei colori
+# How to handle colors

-# Codificare un colore
+# Encoding a color

--   Abbiamo visto che i colori percepiti dall'occhio umano possono essere codificati tramite tre valori scalari R, G, B.
+-   We saw that the colors perceived by the human eye can be encoded using three scalars R, G, B.

--   Il compito di oggi è implementare un tipo di dato `Color` che codifichi un colore usando tre numeri *floating-point* (a 32 bit) per i livelli di rosso, verde e blu.
+-   Our task for today is to implement a `Color` data type that encodes a color using three 32-bit floating-point numbers.

--   La conversione da RGB a sRGB sarà oggetto dell'esercitazione di settimana prossima, quando introdurremmo i formati grafici (PNG, Jpeg, etc.)
+-   We’ll deal with the conversion from RGB to sRGB next week, when we will talk about graphics formats (PNG, Jpeg, etc.)

--   Come per la scorsa lezione, anche oggi mostrerò esempi di codice in Python
+-   As I did last week, I will show you a few examples in Python

-# Colori in Python
+# Colors in Python

--   Definiamo una classe `Color` usando `@dataclass` (come `struct` in C++):
+-   Let’s define a class named `Color` using `@dataclass` (it’s like `struct` in C++):

     ```python
     # Supported since Python 3.7